Is allulose an alternative to sugar on a Keto diet?

-Following a keto diet, and wondering if allulose is a good choice for an alternative sweetener?
+Are you following a keto diet, and wondering if allulose is a good choice for you and as an alternative sweetener?
 The short answer is yes!
 Allulose can be a good choice on the keto diet – but like any sweetener, it’s important to understand the impact of allulose on health and use it in moderation.

 What is allulose?